 Luckily for residents of the Wolverine State, there is no estate tax or inheritance tax.
-There is a federal estate tax though, which applies to estates that are worth more than $11.18 million, or $11.36 million for couples.
+There is a federal estate tax though, which in 2022 applies to estates that are worth more than $12.06 million for a single person or $24.12 million for couples.

 The Bottom Line

 It isn’t difficult to create a living trust in Michigan.
 However, it does require some planning and research.
 You can set up a living trust your own, but unless you’re very confident in your financial abilities you might want to hire a lawyer.

 If you have an especially complicated or large estate it might make sense to get a living trust.
 The fact that Michigan uses the Uniform Probate Code means that for most people who have smaller or simpler estates, a living trust won’t be necessary.
 Still, if you have dependents or want more control over the distribution of your assets, you should give living trusts some consideration.